lawrencerowland/Covid/README.md

 6. Supply chain emergency review, along with safety and distancing arrangements for the ongoing projects
 7. Larger projects can start to look for 'small-world' team and customer arrangements, to minimise R0 reproduction rate (see Oxford paper)
 8. Each project given a 1 page pro-forma logistics review
+9. Weekly numbers are now not just schedule, resource and cost, but also density. i.e. what is the density of operations relative to social distance:  e.g. 5 teams of 5 per 1000 m2.

+ SPECIFIC CORONAVIRUS TEAM CONFIGURATIONS
+ A. Alternating Quarantine (AQ)
+ B. Intermittent Quarantine (IQ)
+ C. Half Quarantine (HQ)
+ D. Strict Project segregation (PS)

+ Details in repository from these papers:
+ Alternate quarantine paper (Alternating quarantine for sustainable mitigation of Covid 19 : 2020 04 by Meidan et al) See P.16 Figure 5 for comparison of what A,B,C are.
+ See the Oxford Small-world paper for a similar approach, which might lead to Option D or similar.

  This is Work in progress, next items to add:
  1. attending to Fat-tail scenarios